 Category Name Other corporation Concurrent position Relationship to the other corporation, etc. Director Yuri Sasaki Meiji Yasuda Life Insurance Company Outside Director There is a trade relationship such as lease agreements between the Company and Meiji Yasuda Life Insurance Company.
 Also, Meiji Yasuda Life Insurance Company is a shareholder of the Company holding 1.94% of its shares.
-Director (Audit & (Audit & Hiroko Kaneko Committee Kanagawa Chuo Kotsu Co., Ltd. Outside Director There is no significant trade or other relationship between the Company and Kanagawa Chuo Kotsu Co., Ltd. Committee Member) The Yokohama Rubber Co., Ltd. Member of the Board (Outside) There is a trade relationship such as lease agreements between the Company and The Yokohama Rubber Co., Ltd.
+Director Shota Kondo OK Corporation Outside Director There is no significant trade or other relationship between the Company and OK Corporation.
+Director (Audit & ш 1 к 1 Development Bank of Japan Inc. Outside Audit & Supervisory Board Member There is a trade relationship such as borrowing funds between the Company and Development Bank of Japan Inc. Supervisory Committee Member) Hiroko Kaneko Shin-Etsu Chemical Co., Ltd. Outside Audit & Supervisory Board Member There is a trade relationship such as lease agreements between the Company and Shin-Etsu Chemical Co., Ltd.